What is platformOS?

 A human-friendly data serialization standard used in platformOS for setting properties in configuration files.
 To learn more, visit the Official YAML Documentation.

-To learn more about Liquid and how to use it in platformOS, check out our Liquid Documentation that includes an introduction for beginners, types, tags, filters, whitespace control, and detailed descriptions of platformOS-specific filters and tags — all of them demonstrated with examples.
+To learn more about Liquid and how to use it in platformOS, check out our Complete Guide to Liquid Markup in platformOS that includes an introduction for beginners, types, tags, filters, whitespace control, and detailed descriptions of platformOS-specific filters and tags — all of them demonstrated with examples.

 A query language used to communicate with our data storages.